MAKE YOUR OWN GUITAR PICKS!

 We are continually improving our punch and would like for them never to break but there are some materials that are just too hard on our little punch.

 SOME CDS/DVDS (we only had luck with the ones that will split in half after cutting with scissors around the outside of the CD/DVD.
 Full thickness CD/DVD are VERY difficult to punch and could break the punch) IMPORTANT!Although they will probably punch this type material we can not guarantee the punch will not break.
-It take enormous pressure to punch this type material.
-Please avoid hard thick materials such as these until we have more time to test our punch models or your punch could break.
+It takes enormous pressure to punch this type material.

 HARD PLASTIC RULERS AND SIMILAR ITEMS (some of these items are just too hard to punch out and the punch might break - avoid these materials)